What is Abdominal Swelling?

 A swollen stomach typically involves fluid retention or organ protrusion, whereas bloating is caused by gas accumulation in the digestive tract, often due to dietary factors or digestive issues.

-A common cause of abdominal bloating is gas.
-Swallowing air as part of a nervous habit or from eating high-fiber foods can lead to gas production.
+Gas is a common cause of abdominal bloating.
+Swallowing air as part of a nervous habit or eating high-fiber foods can lead to gas production.

 Fluid retention, gas accumulation, digestive disorders, hormonal fluctuations, and medical conditions such as liver or kidney difficulties can all result in abdominal swelling.